AAYISHA-SIDDIQUA/PlaywrightCucumberJS/README.md

 If you want to run a specific tagged feature files, use below: npx cucumber-js --tags "@Regression" --exit

+In playwright cucumber js -- only the scenario and scenario outline can be run in parallel mode and not the feature files.
+To run parallel, --> npx cucumber-js features/clientAppFunctionality.feature --parallel 2 --exit

 Refer the below documentation for more: https://github.com/cucumber/cucumber-js